A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Oscar M.

-Oscar is 23 and lost his job at Stomping Ground, very into podcasting and is now running a community comp & teaching people to make the podcast they always wanted to.
+Oscar is 23 and recently lost his job at Stomping Ground.
+Never one to sit still, he’s thrown himself into his passion for podcasting — now running a community competition and teaching others how to create the podcast they’ve always dreamed of.
+I couldn’t be prouder.
+(Mum).

 Olly .